 For a refreshing sweet treat on a hot day Willy Wallers Ice Cream Factory on The Wharf offer a range of delicious vegan sorbets.
 Enjoy them in the sun, but again a word of warning; the gulls also love vegan sorbet!

-The award-winning Raw Chocolate Pie Company, based in Hayle but with a small outlet on Fore Street in St Ives, makes a delicious range of vegan pies and fudge that we highly recommend as delicious treats and snacks.
+The award-winning Raw Chocolate Pie Company is based in Hayle and they make a delicious range of vegan pies and fudge that we highly recommend as delicious treats and snacks.
 They have quite a range of products on offer and are made using no artificial sweeteners or chemicals and organic and Fairtrade ingredients.

 We hope we have given you some good options for vegan food in the St Ives area allowing you to enjoy your holiday fuelled by a healthy and cruelty-free plant-based diet.
 You can of course also always use the well-equipped kitchen in your holiday cottage to prepare your own delicious vegan food.
 The nearest supermarket with a good selection of vegan ingredients is Sainsburys in Penzance, 20-minutes’ drive from St Ives or roughly an hour on the train, or you can place an order online for delivery straight to your holiday home the next day.